antrunner/releasetrain-client/README.md

-# Releasetrain Client
+# Releasetrain client

-Releasetrain Client is an open-source framework designed to track version releases efficiently.
+Releasetrain client is an open-source framework designed to track software updates.

 ## Installation